bhisaac/5eFP/5eFP-SRD.md

 For example, "Bolster 2" means a monster can use up to 2 bolster points as a free action to reduce incoming damage by an amount equal to the number of bolster points spent.
 If the creature uses 1 bolster point, it then has "Bolster 1."
 If it later gains "Bolster 2," the creature gains "Bolster 2" and discards "Bolster 1."

-**X/Game.** The notation “X/Game” means a special ability can be used X number of times during a 5eFP game.
-That monster regains expended uses when the game session ends.
-For example, “1/Game” means a special ability can be used once during a 5eFP game.
+**X/Game.** The notation “X/Game” means a special ability or feature can only be used X number of times during one 5eFP game session.

 **Recharge X–Y.** The notation “Recharge X–Y” means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster’s turns, roll three action dice.
 If the number of actions equals one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a short rest.